TheBeaglezBest/DuckyScript-Collection/README.md

-# DuckyScript-Chrome-Password-Logger
+# A collection of DuckyScript payloads
-(not my code just thought people should have this)
+If this is used for hacking it is not my fault this should only be used for education 😉